Ganesh Chathurthi and Collection of recipes for the auspicious Festival

 Split Black Gram Lentils Dumplings served in creamy sweet yogurt with tamarind chutney and green chutney.
 Perfect make ahead for large gatherings.

 Bedmi Poori with Aloo Ki Subzi

 Famous Bedmi Pooris from U.P and Aloo ki Subzi.
 Serve with Boondi Raita, Amras(when mangoes are in season) and pickle!!

 I wish you a very auspicious Ganesh Chathurthi.
-May Ganeshji bless you and your loved ones.
+May Ganeshji bless you and your loved ones with His choicest blessings.
 He is also known as Vighanharta, the one who conquers all the obstacles.Praying Him removes all the obstacles and difficulties from your life!!

 Hope you like the collection and find it useful.
 Do give to your feedback about the same.